spiccoli/authWebsite/README.md

 ------WORK IN PROGRESS------<br>
-This simple website uses the following technologies: tailwind for styling
+This simple website uses the following technologies:<br>
+tailwind for styling<br>
-PHP to connect the user's input to the database
+PHP to connect the user's input to the database<br>
-MySQL for the database (I've implemented MySQL using phpadmin)
+MySQL for the database (I've implemented MySQL using phpadmin)<br>